PeggyJV/sommelier/docs/core/proto-docs.md

 <a name="oracle.v1.QueryVotePeriodRequest"></a>

 ### QueryVotePeriodRequest
-QueryVotePeriodRequest is the request type for the Query/VotePeriod RPC method.
+QueryVotePeriodRequest is the request type for the Query/VotePeriod gRPC method.